BioHack Academy

 Introducing the BioHack Academy

-We start with the basics and teach everything you need to know about Biohacking, Biosafety and of course how to document your work!
+We start with the basics and teach you everything you need to know about biohacking, biosafety and of course how to document your work!

 Week 1